EricSchles/data_science_book/chapter_one/Notes.md

 In the above example we make use of [Tf-idf](http://www.tfidf.com/) vectorization to transform the words in the documents into mathematical objects.

+##Modeling

+There are number of ways you can do linear regression in python.
+The simplest is probably [statsmodels](http://stackoverflow.com/questions/19991445/run-an-ols-regression-with-pandas-data-frame) which leads you work directly with dataframes.
+That being said, there are good reasons to use the [sklearn linear regression package](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) - not least of all being the number of linear regression models available to a user.

+Something important to note: At the present time sklearn does not provide summary statistics.